 “Know the customer and strive for their success.” – Otto H Kruse, Founder, OH Kruse Grain and Milling

 At Western Milling, we live by the same commitment to customer satisfaction and success that drove Otto Kruse.
-We believe that humility and hard work, combined with safe, prudent and efficient operations, will ultimately bring results that matter for our customers and our employee owners.
+We believe that humility and hard work, combined with safe, prudent and efficient operations, will ultimately bring results that matter for our customers.
 It is our mission to deliver quality products and services with superior customer service.

 Our success evolved from hard work, perseverance, and a singular focus on getting the results that matter — our customers' seeing success with our products — as far back as 1935.
 And we are committed to continue serving our customers with this same focus on their success as we move forward.